Chip-firing and critical groups of signed graphs: Critical groups of signed graphs

 \begin{defn} For an integer $n\geq 3$, the fan graph $F_n$ is defined as the graph obtained by adding a universal sink to a path graph on $n$ vertices. \end{defn}

-We use $v_1,\ldots,v_n$ to label the vertices of the underlying path and as usual use $q$ to denote the sink.
+As usual we let $q$ denote the sink, and we use $v_1,\ldots,v_n$ to label the vertices of the underlying path.
 In particular, $F_n$ is obtained from the wheel graph $W_n$ by removing the edge between $v_1$ and $v_n$.
 See Figure \ref{fig:fangraph} for an illustration of $F_5$.
 The reduced Laplacian of $F_n$ is the $n \times n$ matrix given by